Showing posts with label Politics. Show all posts

 Offer people a slogan — MAGA — and create a sense of belonging to a tribe.
 Play on their fears of liberals taking over and people will be threatened.
 Assert your dominance and demonstrate that you are the alpha male, and they will perceive you as a powerful figure.
 Prioritizing immediate gains and offering what people want, even if it may harm future generations, is an easy sell.
 These manipulations resonate with our inherent traits, leading people to align with your cause and vote for you to become the President.

 Trump possesses another characteristic that sets him that attracts the crowd.
-It’s his audacity (or perhaps narcissistic recklessness) to say things that are often left unsaid, and yet, he manages to evade grave consequences.
+It is his audacity (or perhaps narcissistic recklessness) to say things that are often left unsaid, and yet, he manages to evade grave consequences.
 Ordinary individuals, on the other hand, may feel constrained by social norms or fear of ostracism from their peers, and thus refrain from expressing similar sentiments, even though they might harbor them.
 Wouldn’t other people like to utter statements equivalent to “I could stand in the middle of Fifth Avenue and shoot somebody, and I wouldn’t lose any voters, OK?” or “I don’t even wait.
 And when you’re a star, they let you do it.
 You can do anything. … Grab ’em by the… You can do anything” and still manage to evade repercussions?

-And so, it seems some of the reasons people vote for politicians the likes of Trump are (a) these politicians have a visceral feeling about what resonates with the psychological traits that the process of natural selection has endowed us with, and (b) they are prone to say things out loud (and seemingly get away with them) that normal people only wish we could say.
+And so, it seems some of the reasons people vote for politicians of the likes of Trump are (a) these politicians have a visceral feeling about what resonates with the psychological traits that the process of natural selection has endowed us with, and (b) they are prone to say things out loud (and seemingly get away with them) that normal people only wish we could say.

 I almost forgot, there is another reason that people vote for him.
 In him, they see a person who is willing to degrade and denigrate those who they perceive as being ‘holier than thou’ (e.g., liberals, human rights supporters, backers of sustainable development), but who are beyond the reach of their hands.
-It is figures like Trump who can satisfy their anger that seethes within and can bring them retribution without facing arrest or prosecution.
+It is figures like Trump who can assuage their anger that seethes within and can bring them retribution without facing arrest or prosecution.

 Help us all if the 2024 Presidential election goes in favor of Trump.